Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 The first is that it's reactive by design.
 It can only tell you what's already happened.
 By the time someone fits cleanly into a category, you've already lost most of your options to do anything useful - and the further things have escalated, the fewer options you have left.

-The second problem is more unsettling - the reactive approach only works if the person you're worried about is giving you something to see.
-It assumes visible behavior - a DM you can screenshot, a comment you can point to.
+The second problem is a little more unsettling - the reactive approach only works if the person you're worried about is giving you something to see.
+It assumes there's some visible behavior - a DM you can screenshot, a comment you can point to.
 But some of the most significant people in your audience are completely invisible to you.
 They've never commented, never sent a DM, never shown up in your analytics.
 They've just been watching, quietly gathering info, and building a picture of your life from everything you've shared.
 And you have no idea they even exist.

-The Parasocial Spectrum is also built around categories (ones you'll hopefully recognized), but it's not organized by incident type.
+The Parasocial Spectrum is built around categories (ones you'll hopefully recognized), but it's not organized by incident type.
 It's about the nature of the relationship.
 The question isn't, "what did this person do?"
 It's "what does this person want from me - and has that shifted?"

 Every position on the spectrum describes a type of relationship - what someone wants from you, how they understand that connection, and whether they're looking for something you've chosen to share or something you decided to keep private.
 The spectrum is a map of the full range of relationships in your audience, from the ones you're deliberately building to the ones you can't predict.